5 Days of Hajj: A Simple Step-by-Step Guide for First-Time Pilgrims

 The ground of Muzdalifah

 • Collect 49 to 70 pebbles (small size) for stoning (Rami) over the next few days.
+The size should not be more than half an inch to maximum an inch.

 • Rest/sleep under the open sky — one of the humbling highlights of Hajj.